dotnet/arcade/Repro Environment/ReproTool Documentation.md

 ### Known Issues
 - [Blocking] Helix docker container Repro jobs are not supported. i.e. Alpine
 - [2006](https://github.com/dotnet/core-eng/issues/2006) Set password for Fedora machines not working.
-- [2551](https://github.com/dotnet/core-eng/issues/2551) Error when creating a OSX machine from Jenkins.
 - [1487](https://github.com/dotnet/core-eng/issues/1487) Delete a VM in Mission Control sometimes reports error.
-- [2464](https://github.com/dotnet/core-eng/issues/2464) Use SCL workaround to run Python 2.7 in repro-tool scenarios on Redhat 6.9.
-- [2466](https://github.com/dotnet/core-eng/issues/2466) Permission denied when running scriptrunner.py in MAC.
 - [1649](https://github.com/dotnet/core-eng/issues/1649) Jenkins is still running on windows after creating a snapshot and a VM.
 - [2358](https://github.com/dotnet/core-eng/issues/2358) Improve the status: error experience in MC.
 - [1694](https://github.com/dotnet/core-eng/issues/1694) Reconsider the user experience when clicking Repro in Jenkins.

-The complete list of issues in the baklog is located in the [Dev Test Failure Repro V2](https://github.com/dotnet/core-eng/issues/1988) Epic.
+The complete list of issues in the backlog is located in the [Dev Test Failure Repro V2](https://github.com/dotnet/core-eng/issues/1988) Epic.

 # What is the Repro Tool?
 When a job fails in [Jenkins] or [Helix], the developer may ask for a virtual machine or Mac machine with the sufficient data and access to connect and build the code that is located in the original machine to determine why the job failed.